 But then, in May 2011, I stumbled upon audio description by chance, a commentary inserted in TV series and films which describes on-screen actions.
-Apparently the United Kingdom and United States had been audio-describing films and TV series for a very long time, and what’s more, more than 20% of TV material is now being audio-described in the UK and is available to anyone with a digital television.
-Imagine my utter disbelief and great joy when my first AD DVDs arrived on the 20th from England’s green and pleasant land.
+Apparently the United Kingdom and the United States had been audio-describing films and TV series for a very long time and what’s more, more than 20% of TV material is now being audio-described in the UK and is available to anyone with a digital television.
+Imagine my utter disbelief and great joy when my first AD DVDs arrived on the 20th of May from England’s green and pleasant land.
 A new world literally opened up to me and I suddenly felt as if I was actually ‘seeing’ Angels & Demons.
 And it only kept getting better.
-Need I still mention that it’s utterly incomprehensible that other countries aren’t working with the UK and US to get these AD tracks on our TV stations?
+Need I still mention that it’s utterly incomprehensible that other countries aren’t working with the UK and the USA to get these AD tracks on our TV stations?
 (And no, I am not on top of the world because they AD two Flemish TV series a year here.)